kinifi/AudioManager/README.md

 Description:

 An Audio Manager for Unity.
-I found myself being annoyed by how audio works in Unity so I created a single none destructable game object that hows an array of names and an array of audio files.
+I found myself being annoyed by how audio works in Unity so I created a single non-destructable game object that has an array of names and an array of audio files.

 How it works: